-Installing an internal hard drive is one of the more straightforward upgrades out there—and is often a better option than using external drives that are slower and may be dropped or misplaced.
+Installing an internal hard drive is one of the more straightforward upgrades out there—and is often a better option than using external drives that may be dropped or misplaced.

 The process usually requires no more than mounting it, connecting a couple of cables, and formatting the drive for use.
 Still, there are a few things you should know to make installation as smooth as possible.